What types of film do you scan and transfer?

 What is your Film Scanning Process?

 All film conversion processes include film inspection, cleaning, and repair.
 We repair old splices, remove blank film and damaged perforations, and replace the leader if necessary.
 Prior to scanning your film, we carefully clean it with a special solvent and no lint cloth.
-We use high definition film scanners (models Sniper HDL, Sniper HD-Pro, and Sniper-16 HD) to digitally scan and record the entire contents of each frame of your 8mm, Super 8mm and 16mm film.
-The captured film content is encoded into AVI M-JPEG intermediate data files for subsequent editing and reformatting into your specific requested product output.
+We use high definition film scanners (MovieStuff units - HD Snipers and Universal Retro's) to digitally scan and record the entire contents of each frame of your 8mm, Super 8mm and 16mm film.
+The captured film content is transcoded into an intermediate AVI or MOV file type, and then edited and reformatted into your specific requested product output.
 Example of output are DVD, Blu-ray Disc, mp4 movie files for viewing on computer, MOV or AVI movie files for editing, and Image Sequence Files (also for editing).

 Film from multiple small reels (3” reels) is consolidated onto larger 7 inch reels for transferring purposes and for better storage.
 All original film is returned on either the film’s original reels or on 7 inch 400ft take-up reels.
 We offer ventilated archival can containers as an option for long term storage.
 The film reels or canisters retain their original markings (customer notes and sequence numbers).